goacs2python/GOACS2-Module-3-Classes-Pair-Programming/README.md

-# Module 5 Team Problem Set
+# Module 3 Classes Pair Programming

-Please complete one problem from the Module 5 Problem Set with a partner.
+Please complete one problem from the Module 3 Classes Problem Set with a partner.
 The other problem will be completed on your own.

 ---